Inter-American Development Bank

 Zachary Hurwitz

-Zachary D. Hurwitz is a Group Head and Senior Environmental Specialist in the Environmental and Social Solutions Unit of the Inter-American Development Bank based in Washington, D.C.
+Zachary D. Hurwitz is Lead Environmental Specialist and Group Head for the Southern Cone at the Environmental and Social Solutions Unit of the Inter-American Development Bank based in Washington, D.C.
 He has worked in a wide variety of sectors both public and private including energy and extractives, transport, water and sanitation, housing and urban development, natural resources, and healthcare, among others.
-Zachary previously coordinated the IDB’s Regional Safeguards HUB based in Buenos Aires, Argentina.
-He has a Master's Degree in Geography and the Environment from the University of Texas at Austin and a Bachelor's Degree in Sociology from Wesleyan University, and speaks English, Spanish, and Portuguese.
+He has a Master's Degree in Geography and the Environment from the University of Texas at Austin and speaks English, Spanish, and Portuguese.

 Caren Kremer